-- 6. Whatever the eventual outcome of this dispute, the failure to consider the complainant's internal appeal has had the effect of delaying its final settlement.
-That failure alone has caused the complainant moral injury that will be fairly redressed by ordering Interpol to pay her compensation in the amount of 10,000 euros. - 7.
-Since the case is remitted to the Organization, claims of any kind relating to the alleged unlawfulness of the performance assessment in question must be dismissed for the time being.
-It will be for the competent bodies to consider them in the context of that remittal. - 8.
-As the complainant succeeds for the main part, she is entitled to the award of 7,000 euros which she claims in costs.
+6. Whatever the eventual outcome of this dispute, the failure to consider the complainant's internal appeal has had the effect of delaying its final settlement.
+That failure alone has caused the complainant moral injury that will be fairly redressed by ordering Interpol to pay her compensation in the amount of 10,000 euros.

+7. Since the case is remitted to the Organization, claims of any kind relating to the alleged unlawfulness of the decision not to extend her appointment must be dismissed for the time being.
+It will be for the competent bodies to consider them in the context of that remittal.

+8. As the complainant succeeds for the main part, she is entitled to the award of 8,000 euros which she claims in costs.